What herbs are good to plant in autumn?

 In addition, coco grow can be added to a potting mix when raising chives or parsley.
 This will increase the porosity of the soil and keep it loose.

-To see the complete range of coco coir products we supply, or if you need to check on stock or quantity options, stop by our online store.
+To see the complete range of coco coir products we supply, or if you need to check on stock or quantity options, check out our online store.